Yoshimi/yoshimi/README.md

 ### Current version

-Version 2.3.1.3
+Version 2.3.2

-* Copy/Paste has been improved and unified between CLI and GUI.
-* Improved discovery of most recent HTML guide location.
-  Also available to the CLI.
+* The Echo effect can now have separate left and right channel delay times.
+* Optimisations giving smaller code size and better efficiency.
 * Small corrections and updates in the User Guide.

-For developers:
-* Improved access to control data/ descriptions, with updates.
-* Updated various explanatory texts.
 * Various bugfixes.

-Full details are in [/doc/Yoshimi_2.3.1.2_features.txt](doc/Yoshimi_2.3.1.2_features.txt)
+Full details are in [/doc/Yoshimi_2.3.2_features.txt](doc/Yoshimi_2.3.2_features.txt)

 ### Building